cneal05/Engineering3_CodeAssignments/README.md

 ### Wiring
 ![UltraSensorWiring](/Images/UltraSensorPhoto.png)
 ### Reflection
 This assignment was not the hardest after i figured out the right equations for the rgb settings, then it was pretty simple from there on.
-Those RGB equations arent the worst but really all you have to do it just plug in the right eqautions for the values of RG and B then when the object gets father away, the gradient changes.
+The RGB equations were given to us as part of the assignment, so all i had to do was plug those equations in for the right values of RG and B, and also understand what those equations were actually doing.

 ## CircuitPython_PhotoInterupter